-Experienced Mold Damage Claims Attorneys In Florida, Mississippi, Louisiana and Puerto Rico
+Experienced Mold Damage Claims Attorneys In Florida, Mississippi, Louisiana, California and Puerto Rico

-Hurricanes, storms, busted pipes, and rising sea waters in Florida, Mississippi and Louisiana can cause damp, wet, and even flooded conditions in the homes of our residents, which can lead to severe mold damage that not only jeopardizes our property but our health.
+Hurricanes, storms, busted pipes, and rising sea waters in Florida, Mississippi, Louisiana, California and Puerto Rico can cause damp, wet, and even flooded conditions in the homes of our residents, which can lead to severe mold damage that not only jeopardizes our property but our health.

-What Causes Mold Damage In Florida, Mississippi, Louisiana and Puerto Rico?
+What Causes Mold Damage In Florida, Mississippi, Louisiana, California and Puerto Rico?

 According to the Federal Emergency Management Agency, mold and mildew will begin developing within 24-48 hours of water exposure.
 Once it begins, mold will continue to grow until the proper steps are taken to eliminate the source of the moisture.

 When water intrusion occurs in your home, condo, or business the insurance company is responsible for the losses sustained by the moisture, which includes the cleaning process, and the replacement costs associated with the damage.

 Common water damage sources that can lead to mold can include:

 - Broken or ruptured pipes